Find out the top five pressing issues of Lean Enterprise Development we discussed with our webinar speaker, David Kramp.

 As the topics discussed above are most common for enterprises in 2022, you might be wondering – how do most successful companies handle cloud-based product development and workflow at scale?

-You can learn more about Lean Enterprise methodology by watching our dedicated free webinar on Wednesday, 18 August, where David Kramp, LeverX Group Director of Sales, and James Osborne, SAP COE Solution Advisor, will be happy to answer any additional questions personally.
+You can learn more about Lean Enterprise methodology by watching our dedicated free webinar on Wednesday, 18 August, where David Kramp, LeverX Director of Sales, and James Osborne, SAP COE Solution Advisor, will be happy to answer any additional questions personally.

 Turn your business processes into more efficient streams of quality data, and discover how to provide a quality product in a faster manner.
 Register here!